jrblevin/ctgames-qe/README.md

 The code in this replication package implements structural estimation and Monte Carlo experiments for two continuous-time dynamic discrete choice models analyzed in the paper.
+Replication instructions below are organized into two main sections corresponding to these two models.

 The first model (`mc1p` directory) is a continuous-time single-agent renewal model inspired by Rust (1987) that analyzes optimal bus engine replacement